 New size, bigger advantages

-The 2017 Acadia offers customers a midsize crossover positioned between the compact Terrain and full-size Yukon.
-Depending on the model, it is available with five-, six- or seven-passenger seating, while offering greater maneuverability than the first-generation model.
+The new Acadia offers customers a midsize crossover positioned between the compact Terrain and full-size Yukon.
+Depending on the model, it is available with five-, six-or seven-passenger seating, while offering greater maneuverability than the first-generation model.

 “The new Acadia captures a greater feeling of refinement, in everything from the responsive feeling behind the wheel to the way passengers interact with its intuitive features,” said Rick Spina, executive chief engineer for compact and crossover SUVs at General Motors.
 “It’s a vehicle that offers the functionality Acadia is known for, while delivering big advantages and balance to customers’ everyday lives.”

 The new Acadia is more than 700 pounds lighter than the current model, which pays dividends at the gas pump.
-A new, 2.5L engine is standard, offering an estimated 22 mpg city fuel economy for FWD models (EPA estimate not yet available; estimate is based on GM testing).
-City/highway combined fuel economy is GM-estimated at 23 mpg and is bolstered by GMC’s first application of Stop/Start technology, which enhances efficiency in stop-and-go driving.
+A new, 2.5L four-cylinder engine is standard, offering an EPA-estimated 21 mpg highway.† City/highway combined fuel economy is EPA-rated at 23 mpg and is bolstered by GMC’s first application of stop/start technology, which enhances efficiency in stop-and-go driving.